-&lt;sup>9 See Janet Cooper Alexander, The Value of Bad News in Securities Class Actions, 41 UCLA L. Rev. 1421, 1427 (1994); Kenneth R. Cone & James E. Laurence, How Accurate are Estimates of Aggregate Damages in Securities Fraud Cases?
+5 See Janet Cooper Alexander, The Value of Bad News in Securities Class Actions, 41 UCLA L. Rev. 1421, 1427 (1994); Kenneth R. Cone & James E. Laurence, How Accurate are Estimates of Aggregate Damages in Securities Fraud Cases?
 49 Bus.
 Law.
 505 (1994).
-For example, suppose that a company has a public float of 10 million shares and annual trading volume of 15 million shares.
+For example, suppose that a defendant company has a public float of 10 million shares and annual trading volume of 15 million shares.
 The fraud period is one year.

-float of 10 million shares and annual trading volume of 15 million shares.
-The fraud period is one year.
 And the largest single trade during that period is a block trade of 100,000 shares that occurs on the first day of the fraud period.
-It is theoretically possible that the 100,000 shares could be bought and sold 150 times during the year (in trades of varying sizes), accounting for the entire volume of trading.
+It is theoretically possible that the 100,000 shares could be bought and sold 150 times during the year (in trades of varying sizes) and accounting for the entire volume of trading.
 It is also possible that as many as 10 million different shares were sold during the fraud period.
-Assuming that damages are (say) \$5 per share, aggregate damages could range from \$500,000 to \$50 million.
-Unless the context requires otherwise, I use the word investor to include all investors -- regardless of whether they buy and hold for long periods or trade often.
-Although many commentators distinguish between investors and traders, the position I advocate here does not require any such distinction.
+Assuming that damages are (say) \$5 per share, aggregate damages could thus range from \$500,000 to \$50 million.